The environmental and sustainability studies program at Western Michigan University sponsors a number of events.

 Our 2014 Alumni award recipient is Thom Phillips

 .
-Thom graduated in 1979 with a bachelor's degree in Environmental Studies and General Business and a secondary teaching certificate in 1983.
+Thom graduated in 1979 with a bachelor's degree in Environmental Studies and General Business and received a secondary teaching certificate in 1983.
 Thom is the Sustainable Building Specialist with Habitat for Humanity Michigan.
 He works closely with Habitat affiliates throughout the state, providing construction resources and support through consulting, education and training on new home design and construction, accessibility, rehabilitations, repairs, weatherization and preservation.

 Thursday, Nov.
 20